You can modify a HashMap in Java with put

 Update values in HashMap

-method updates / replaces the old value to the specified value if the specified key is existed in map
+• Use Java 8+ compute(key, BiFunction) method to replace the old value with the value returned by the specified BiFunction if the specified key has existed in the map

 Map<String, Integer> map = new HashMap<>();